HpropHeap Predicates

 each other, can be considered equal.

-equal if they provide equal result for every argument.
+functions are equal if they provide equal result for every argument.

 Exercise: 1 star, standard, especially useful (predicate_extensionality_derived)

-Using the two axioms propositional_extensionality and functional_extensionality, show how to derive predicate_extensionality.
+Use propositional_extensionality and functional_extensionality to derive predicate_extensionality.

 Lemma predicate_extensionality_derived : ∀ A (P Q:A→Prop),